giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

 ---
 title: Secure your app
-description: Learn how to secure your application on the Giant Swarm platform.
+description: Learn how to secure and protect your application on the Giant Swarm platform.
 weight: 70
 last_review_date: 2024-10-08
 owner: